32 Popular Snacks That Have Disappeared

 As a tribute to legendary Yankees player Reggie Jackson, this milk chocolate bar with peanuts and caramel had a short run from 1976 to 1982.
 It did make a brief comeback in the 1990s, according to Bon Appetit.

 If it sounds a lot like a Baby Ruth, it was.
-But Baby Ruths aren't actually named after famed baseball player Babe Ruth.
+But Baby Ruths aren't named after famed baseball player Babe Ruth.

 Flintstone Push-Up Pops